 Randolph, WI 53956-1274

-Prepared by Michael D. Orzolek, professor of horticulture; Steven M. Bogash, extension educator, Franklin County; R. Matthew Harsh, extension educator, Adams County; Lynn F. Kime, senior extension associate in agricultural economics; and Jayson K. Harper, professor of agricultural economics.
+Prepared by Michael D. Orzolek, professor emeritus of horticulture; Steven M. Bogash, retired extension educator; R. Matthew Harsh, 78 Acres LLC; Lynn F. Kime, senior extension associate in agricultural economics; and Jayson K. Harper, professor of agricultural economics.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.